Lunotte/react-http-request-handler/readme.md

 ## Contexte

 This React library using customized hooks is aimed to help users handling HTTP requests.
 The request and its trigger are simply configured, then executed by Axios.
-Optional parameters can also be configured depending on the web client needs.
+Optional parameters can also be configured depending on the client needs.
 For example :
 - Configuring the request to be executed once through our historization module
 - Configuring methods to be called in case of error